gregv12/fluxtion-server/docs/overview/event-processing-architecture.md

 building blocks, ObjectEventHandlerNode and DefaultEventProcessor, fit into the server.
 It also provides practical guidance on which one to choose, with a pros/cons comparison.

+- Audience: engineers and architects designing bespoke event-driven application logic.
+- Read this with: "Event source feeds", "Event sink outputs" and "Service functions" for how handlers consume events, interact with services and emit events.

 ## Key ideas

 - Business logic processing is triggered when events are received by your event handler (onEvent or typed callbacks).